We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 This ancient Eastern medicine refers to the practice of inserting needles into specific points on the body to create a healthy flow of Chi.
 Chi refers to the energy within the body.
 In Eastern medicine, they believe that stagnated chi can create the disease of the mind, body, and spirit.

 Our society tends to drown us in constant work, chatter, and animation.
-This keeps our brains on constant go and tends to put a lot of pressure on us to keep up with everything.
+This keeps our brains on the constant go and tends to put a lot of pressure on us to keep up with everything.

 Stepping away from it all and immersing yourself in nature could help!

 Hiking takes you away from all of the noise and helps you center yourself.
 Plus, the exercise will produce endorphins that help boost your mood!